LorenzoLaCorte/datafly/README.md

 # Python Datafly

-## Bugs Founded:
+## Bugs Founded in prof. solutions:
-- in line 207 pop inside a for
+- in line 248 pop inside a for
 - occurences and list always inverted??

 ## Lessons Learned